Everything You Need to Know About the HPAT

 MSc Speech and Language Therapy

-Undergraduate medicine is offered by five universities in Ireland, and all of these universities require students to sit and succeed in HPAT in order to gain entry.
+Undergraduate medicine is offered by six universities in Ireland, and all of these universities require students to sit and succeed in HPAT in order to gain entry.

 When will the HPAT be held?